thepushkarp/JFF-Python-Scripts/README.md

  __Disclaimer: Do not use this to prank on someone's hard-work.
 You know how frustating that feels.__

-### Phone Number and Email Extractor
+### Extract Phone Number and Email

-Phone Number and Email Extractor takes in the text from your clipboard and saves the Phone Numbers and Email Addresses found in it to .txt files.
+Takes in the text from your clipboard and saves the Phone Numbers and Email Addresses found in it to .txt files.
 It searches for Indian Mobile Phone Numbers, Toll-Free Numbers, Telephone Numbers and Emails using Regular Expressions.

 #### Usage: